The Star Formation and Chemical Evolution Histories of Ursa Minor Dwarf Spheroidal Galaxy

-The recent merger may have caused these distinct stellar population to become spatially mixed, resulting in the complex spatial structure we observe in the UMi dSph today.
+The recent merger may have caused these distinct stellar population to become spatially mixed, resulting in the spatially complex SFH we observe in the UMi dSph today.

-Similarly, in the case of the Sextans dSph, which is known to host multiple stellar populations with distinct metallicities and velocity dispersions, probable member stars that are more metal-rich than its mean metallicity have been found in its outer regions \citep{2025arXiv250402787T}.
-According to \cite{2025arXiv250402787T}, if these stars are realistic member, the metallicity gradient which is commonly discovered in MW dwarf galaxies is eliminated.
-Taken together, these findings from both Sextans dSph and the UMi dSph suggest that the canonical picture of inside-out formation and metallicity gradient in dwarf galaxies may not be universal.
+Environmental processes may also have played a role in shaping the spatially complex SFH.
+In particular, pericentric passages around the Milky Way could have triggered episodes of star formation in the center of dwarf galaxies \citep{2019MNRAS.488.2312G}, while subsequent tidal interactions might have disrupted any pre-existing age gradients.
+For the UMi dSph, the timing of its first infall is estimated to be $\approx 11.0$ Gyr ago \citep{2020ApJ...905..109M, 2019arXiv190604180F}, with an uncertainty of 1.75 Gyr\citep{2020ApJ...905..109M}.
+The peak in SFR of the metal-rich population around 12--13 Gyr ago could therefore plausibly be linked to environmental influences during early orbital passage, when the galaxy may have been near pericenter.

+Stellar feedback and secondary starbursts has been proposed as a mechanism for forming multiple stellar populations and spatial gradients.
+Repeated gas outflows and potential fluctuations could drive the radial migration of older stars \citep{2016ApJ...820..131E, 2019MNRAS.490.1186G}.
+However, the absence of a clear monotonic age gradient in either metallicity population of the UMi dSph implies that stellar feedback alone cannot account for the observed spatial distribution of stellar ages.
+It is also possible that stars formed during a secondary starburst were dynamically mixed by subsequent environmental effects, such as tidal interactions with the MW, resulting in the spatially complex SFH currently observed in the UMi dSph.